Send the link below via email or IMCopy

 and I just don't feel like being in a conversation.
 It's disruptive to my thinking and I just like to "chill out".
 I love listening to music or a show/movie deep in thought and that's not easy with others around.
 Or I like to focus on a project.
 I'm assuming this for all Aspies as to why we like alone time, but in our own ways and our own reasons.

-Friends / Dating - Making friends can be a struggle, but not for everyone.
-I've seen those who are really shy from being awkward, but then open right up after they feel comfortable.
-So you may just need to make them feel comfortable to know they are a good friend.
+Friends / Dating - It's not that we are deficient in making friends or socializing, we just get confused sometimes or feel uncomfortable.
+So be patient, extra clear with us and please be proactive to include us even if we look like we are not interested in socializing.
 Dating is just weird and all my relationships have come from friendships because of this.
 I have only heard the same from other Aspies as to not knowing all the unspoken rules to this, so we just don't indulge in the uptight version.
 I have tried though.
 I just don't understand being forced to get to know someone better that I don't even know if I'm interested in.

 Rules / Etiquette - If something seems to be unnecessary then why are we doing it?
 So many stories on this and it's our way of thinking